mariaparreira-code/devops-23-24-JPE-1231843/CA4/Part2/README.md

 # Technical Report for Class Assignment 4 Part 2

+- This technical report documents Class Assignment 4 part 1 about **Docker**, completed by Maria Parreira (Student ID: 1231843), a student at ISEP and Switch.

 ## Introduction

 - This tutorial aims to demonstrate how to set up a **Dockerized environment** to run the basic Spring application using Gradle, as requested in the assignment.